18F/handbook/_pages/welcome-to-18f/classes/professional-development-and-training.md

 **What happens next?**

-[Pia Scott](mailto:pia.scott@gsa.gov) will review your request for red flags during her TTS office hours: either 3:30 PM - 5:00 PM Eastern on Wednesday or 10:30 AM - 11:30 AM Eastern on Friday.
-You can review the TTS Training and Development schedule [here](https://calendar.google.com/calendar/embed?mode=week&src=gsa.gov_06eg4pgbm7dpkgn1caqia2rf6c%40group.calendar.google.com&ctz=America/Chicago) or add it to your Google calendar by copying this link in *Add a coworker's calendar*: `gsa.gov_06eg4pgbm7dpkgn1caqia2rf6c@group.calendar.google.com`
+[Pia Scott](mailto:pia.scott@gsa.gov) will review your request for red flags during her office hours between 3:30 PM - 5:00 PM Eastern on Wednesday or 2:30 PM to 4:30 PM Eastern on Friday, and you can book time during those hours [here](https://sites.google.com/a/gsa.gov/tts-office-hours/) if you have more specific questions.

 The office hours are subject to change each week, but these changes will be reflected on the calendar.
+Marshall Brown backs Pia up when she is out of the office.

 ### 5. Resolve any red flags and finalize all approvals